gdubicki/centos-pam-with-update-motd/README.md

+This solution is **DEPRECATED** because it's hacky, difficult to maintain and may be insecure - it requires you to disable SELinux.
+See [#2](https://github.com/gdubicki/centos-pam-with-update-motd/issues/2) for more info.

+To have a dynamic MOTD using [gdubicki/dynamotd](https://github.com/gdubicki/dynamotd) please see [its installation instructions](https://github.com/gdubicki/dynamotd#installation) using standard PAM package and a built-in `mod_exec` module.

+<br/><br/><br/>

 # RPM with PAM for Centos 7 with a port of update-motd from Ubuntu

 This repo contains the code for ☝️.
 And the RPM itself is under [releases](https://github.com/gdubicki/centos-pam-with-update-motd/releases).